By Nava Atlas | On June 4, 2019 | Updated April 25, 2022 | Comments (0)

 A Jury of Her Peers by Susan Glaspell (1876 – 1948), a 1917 short story, is arguably this American author’s most enduring work.
 Certainly, it’s one of her most anthologized.

 This short story was based on Glaspell’s 1916 one-act play, Trifles (you can also read the full text of Trifles here), also a widely anthologized work.

 Both Trifles and A Jury of Her Peers were inspired by a true crime story that Glaspell covered as a reporter for theDes Moines Daily News in 1900.
-The murder of John Hossack, a 59-year-old Iowa farmer, was a local sensation because the suspect was his wife Margaret.
-Because it was suspected that Mrs. Hossack was abused by her husband, it was also assumed that she had motive, and so she was arrested and charged.
 Read More→